secretstartups/handbook/business-technology/enterprise-applications/guides/coupa-virtual-cards/index.html.md

 {: .panel-heading}
 <div class="panel-body">

-**The Virtual Card Supporting Documentation must match the amount of the Requisition** If the amounts differs, please see below **Virtual Cards FAQ; How do I attached a receipt or invoice after the Purchase Order is issued?** for the instructions.
+**The Virtual Card Supporting Documentation must match the amount of the Requisition.** If the amounts differs, please see below **Virtual Cards FAQ - How do I attached a receipt or invoice after Purchase Order is issued?** for instructions.

 </div>
 </div>
 <br>
 **Step 4.** Review the Cart Items section and verify the Billing information is correct. **NOTE - only GitLab Inc is available for Virtual Card at this time.**

 <div class="panel panel-warning">